open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 create/compose component versions.

 It covers two basic scenarios:
-- [`basic`](01-basic-componentversion-creation.go) Create a component version stored in the filesystem
+- [`basic`](01-basic-componentversion-creation.go) Create a component version stored in the file system
 - [`compose`](02-composition-version.go) Create a component version stored in memory using a non-persistent composition version.

 ## Running the example

-You can just call the main program with the scenario as argument.
+You can call the main program with the scenario as argument.
 Configuration is not required.

 ## Walkthrough